rodluger/starry_process/README.md

 # Installation

+The quickest way is via `pip`:

 ```bash
 pip install starry-process
 ```

-The `starry_process` package requires Python 3.6 or later.
+Note that the `starry_process` package requires Python 3.6 or later.

 # Quickstart